Pi-Hole installation guide on Raspberry Pi

 You can take the default one (Google) and change it later if needed.

-• Now, you need to choose if you want to enable the queries log.
+• You then need to confirm that you want to enable the web interface (Press Enter again).

-If you are installing it for a company, make sure you have permission to enable queries to log and display every request details, it’s probably something to consult your legal department about.
+Warning: If you are installing Pi-Hole for a company, make sure you have permission to enable queries to log and display every request details, it’s probably something to consult your legal department about.

 Ok, it was a long wizard, but basically, you can just keep the default value for each screen.